| | |

 Pin this image for future reference.

-Disclosure: I received a tour of Wieliczka Krakow salt mine for free as a participant in an “influencer” conference.
+Disclosures: I received a tour of Wieliczka Krakow salt mine for free as a participant in an “influencer” conference.
 Nevertheless, all opinions are my own.
-I have also included affiliate links within this article, which means I will get a cut of whatever you pay through those links.
+This article also contains affiliate links.
+Making a purchase through an affiliate link will mean a small commission for this website.
 This will not affect your price.
-And there’s one sponsored link as well.

 History of Wieliczka salt mine